 Walking along the suspended, wooden walkways that lace through these partially excavated ruins, you can pick out individual buildings, pathways and sewage systems.
 The feted frescoes are displayed at the Museum of Prehistoric Thira in Fira, Santorini’s main town, and in National Archaeological Museum, Athens.

 It’s thought that foreshocks gave the town’s residents enough time to gather their livestock, pack valuables and flee the city, probably escaping by boat.
 But where they went next is a mystery.

 Although I visited the site on a guided tour as part of a ship’s shore excursion, it can also be reached by bus from Fira.

-Why you should not visit Santorini on a cruise
+Why you shouldn’t visit Santorini on a cruise

 Santorini is the quintessential Greek dream destination.
 Moreover, it is one that produces excellent wines and also boasts a fascinating archaeological site.
 So why should you avoid visiting it on a cruise?

 The reason is simple: the crowds.

 In sharp contrast to its economic woes, Greece has experienced a tourism boom.
 In 2013, the country welcomed 20 million visitors to its shores.
 By 2017, this number had exploded to over 30 million.
 (UNWTO )

 Santorini is at the forefront of this boom and is at breaking point.
 This growth has been turbocharged by social media, Instagram in particular.

 An estimated two million people visited Santorini in 2018, lured there, at least in part, to capture iconic images of its townscapes and of the sun dipping in a fiery orange globe behind Oia’s windmills.
 The island is social media gold and at the time of updating this article (April 2020) close to six million Instagram posts have been tagged with #santorini.